daniol1618/kafka/README.md

-# Instructions to Start a Kafka Cluster For testing Purposes
+# Instructions to Start a Kafka Cluster For topic1ing Purposes

 ## Instructions